Lookup Tables with Hibernate and JSF

 }

-Country is here mapped as lookup table.
-We need a gereric lookup mechanism to provide available countries to be used in the system.
-Our LookupDAO class provides this;
+The country is mapped here as a lookup table.
+We need a generic lookup mechanism to provide available countries to be used in the system.
+Our LookupDAO class provides this functionality.

 public class LookupDAO extends HibernateDaoSupport {